wp-plugins/spider-event-calendar/readme.txt

 7.3 Select theme for a widget.
 Select a  calendar theme for the widget from the given list.
 7.4 Select Default View.
 Select the default view from provided options (Month, List, Week and Day).
 7.5 Select Views.
 Select the views options (Month, List, Week and Day) for the calendar in the public view.
 7.6 Save the widget where the calendar is inserted.

+== Screenshots of the Spider Event Calendar ==
+1. Spider Event Calendar - Calendar
+2. Spider Event Calendar - Widget Calendar
+3. Spider Event Calendar - Widget Calendar
+4. Spider Event Calendar - Widget Calendar
+5. Spider Event Calendar - Create Event
+6. Spider Event Calendar - Edit Theme